‘Goblin’ Episode 11 Pushes Grim Reaper Actor Lee Dong Wook To The Spotlight

 Stamp of approval

 Relentless, the CEO of Lee’s management company personally got in touch with the series’ writer, only to be met with rejection again.
 This did not deter the persistent actor to claim Grim Reaper’s role.
-Dong-wook kept asking for a face-to-face meeting with the writer, until he was finally granted a chance to show how the Grim Reaper should be portrayed by the Lee Dong Wook brand.
+Dong-wook kept asking for a face-to-face meeting with the writer until he was finally granted a chance to show how the Grim Reaper should be portrayed by the Lee Dong Wook brand.

 Needless to say, his persistence paid off, and honestly, it’s hard to imagine anyone else playing Dong-wook’s role.
 His hard work is certainly paying off as fans don’t pit him against Gong Yoo.
 It rather seems that both actors are being liked equally in forums and social media groups.